SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Rules in Load balancers, there is default rule, you can add as many rules you want, you can put path as a condition in this UI/UX example, if path is /ui/* then send to UI target group.
 Keep Priority as 1.
-- Load Balancer will give us a DNS name, generally we configure this name in route53 record, so create a new record, copy the DNS name & paste, and you need to keep Alias and select Alias to Application & Classic Load Balancer.
+- Load Balancer will give us a DNS name, generally we configure this name in route53 record, so create a new record, copy the DNS name & paste and you need to keep Alias and select Alias to Application & Classic Load Balancer.
 - Mostly in companies, errors are not because of coding, it is because of configuration change, even if we make small changes in configuration, we get errors, so thats why we need to keep config independently in